2020 Online Electrical Engineering Degrees

 In most cases, applicants are required to hold a master's degree in engineering or a related discipline.
 Students are required to earn 60 to 90 credits, which takes three to four years.

-The doctorate curriculum emphasizes theory and research in computer science, electrical engineering, and industrial engineering.
+The doctoral curriculum emphasizes theory and research in computer science, electrical engineering, and industrial engineering.
 This allows students to develop a comprehensive understanding of a broad range of engineering fundamentals.
 Courses include topics such as communication theory, computational electromagnetic modeling, computer-aided circuit analysis and design, computer architecture, computer engineering, computer performance analysis, control systems synthesis, digital communications, electric energy systems, engineering electromagnetics, lasers and applications, microelectronics, physical electronics, and system modeling and simulation.

 The curriculum also includes courses in business management, mathematics, and physics.
 A qualifying exam is administered to students after completion of doctoral coursework.
 Those who attain a passing grade proceed to conduct dissertation research.
 Students are required to make a public submission and defense of their dissertation.

 Graduates may take up senior positions in computer firms, government agencies, international settings, and universities.
 Depending on specialization, graduates may practice in areas such as applied electromagnetics, circuits and microsystems, robotics, research, and signal and image processing.
 Others venture into consultation roles.

 Online electrical engineering certificates allow students to gain a foundational or advanced understanding of EE topics; students can pursue these programs at the undergraduate and graduate level.
 Certificates typically require 5 to 10 courses, to be completed in one year or less.
 Admission to the undergraduate certificate requires a high school diploma, as well as coursework in math.
 The graduate certificate requires an accredited bachelor's degree in electrical engineering, computer science, or a related engineering area.